VoltaicGRiD/utopia-foundryvtt/README.md

 **Licensing Terms**

-- This repository is released under [LICENSE](LICENSE) (insert your specific license text or link here).
+- This repository is released under an [MIT License](LICENSE).

 - **Modifying or redistributing** this system must not violate the proprietary content and trademark rights owned by Oridont @ Myramyth.

 - **External Pull Requests** are not accepted for the official codebase, in accordance with the contracted development agreement.

+- **Game rules, lore, art, and trademarks** are not covered by the [MIT License](LICENSE) in this repository.
+The license concerns the code only.